Terry Hee

+Terry Hee Yong Kai OLY (born 6 July 1995) is a Singaporean badminton player.
+In mixed doubles with Jessica Tan, Hee won his first World Tour title at the 2022 India Open.
+Hee together with Jessica Tan also won the gold medal in the mixed doubles event at the 2022 Commonwealth Games, a first for Singapore in that discipline at the Games.
+Hee and his wife, Jessica Tan, were nominated for the Straits Times Singaporean of the Year Award 2022.
+Terry Hee and Jessica Tan are Singapore's first local-born mixed doubles duo to qualify for the Olympics, and made their debut at the Paris Olympics 2024.

 Early life

-Hee was born in Singapore on 6 July 1995.
-He enrolled in the Singapore Sports School on a scholarship when he was 13 and began playing badminton professionally for Singapore in 2014, after going through the youth system at the Singapore Sports School (SBA)'s badminton academy.
+Hee was born in Singapore and enrolled in the Singapore Sports School on a scholarship when he was 13.
+He began playing badminton professionally for Singapore in 2014, after going through the youth system at the Singapore Sports School (SBA)'s badminton academy.

 Career

 2014–2018: Early senior career

 Hee won the mixed team bronze medal at the 2014 Commonwealth Games in Glasgow, Scotland.
-He was also part of the national team that won the men's team bronze medals at the 2015, 2017 and the 2019 Southeast Asian Games.
+He was also part of the national team that won the men's team bronze medals at the 2015, 2017, 2019, 2021, and the 2023 SEA Games.
 He made his second appearance at the Commonwealth Games in Gold Coast 2018.

 2022: Commonwealth Games success

 Hee opened the 2022 season by winning the mixed doubles title at the India Open partnering Jessica Tan.
 The duo later captured their second World Tour title of the year by winning the Orléans Masters.

-In May 2022, Hee competed at the 2021 Southeast Asian Games.
+In May 2022, Hee competed at the 2021 SEA Games.
 He won the bronze medals in the men's team and doubles events.

 At the 2022 Commonwealth Games in August, Hee was part of the Singaporean team who won the bronze medal in the mixed team events as the Singaporean team defeated England 3–0 at the bronze medal playoff.
 Hee had also competed at the individual mixed doubles event with his wife, Tan.
 They won a historic gold medal and Singapore's first Commonwealth Games badminton mixed doubles gold after beating England's Marcus Ellis and Lauren Smith in the final, with a score of 21–16, 21–15 in straight sets.

+2023–2024: Roller Coaster Journey to Paris Olympics

+After crowning as the Commonwealth Games mixed-double champion in 2022, the forms of Hee and Tan dipped.
+The duo suffered early-round exits in their subsequent tournaments in 2022 and won just three out of nine matches in their first six tournaments of 2023.
+The 2024 Paris Olympics qualification period began on May 1, 2023.
+However, the chances of the pair qualifying for the Olympics were slim, as they won only one of their next nine matches.